Fast, Free Auto Insurance Quotes

 SR-22 Requirements for Illinois

-An SR-22 form is a vehicle liability insurance document to be filed with a state’s DMV as proof that a driver has the minimum required liability insurance coverage for that state.
+An SR-22 insurance form is a vehicle liability insurance document to be filed with a state’s DMV as proof that a driver has the minimum required liability insurance coverage for that state.
 SR-22 filings are usually only required to reinstate driving privileges after an offense such as a DUI conviction, uninsured auto accident or driving without insurance.
 Illinois does not require an SR-22 filing for driver’s license reinstatement.

 Illinois DUI Laws